jistjoalal/youtube-agg/README.md

 - this could take a minute or two, and youtube might reject some of your queries, so you may need to click the magic button more than once.

+# Dev notes

+## findings
+- MOBILE
+  - PWA > Native
+    - easier for user and dev
+      - no app store downloads/uploads
+      - no seperate build
+      - no seperate issues (PWA is chrome)
+    - however, some serious bugs w/ PWA
+      - caching? causes refresh loop (more below)
+    - pursue/document a fully functional PWA

 ## ideas / todos
 - <s>embedded playback</s>